co1acraftalt/dind/README.md

 | largePremiumLinux[^1] | 7.5 hours | 11.25 hours | unlimited hours |
 | xLargePremiumLinux[^1][^2] | 3.75 hours | 5.625 hours | unlimited hours |

+> [!NOTE]
+> If you are on GitHub Free — you can use GitHub Codespaces for free (up to 90 hours per month) before you are required to enter your payment details.

 ---

 ### What regions are available for my GitHub Codespaces?